yemreeee/q_and_a_widget/README.md

 final List<QuestionChoices> myQuestions = const [
   QuestionChoices(
-    'q1', // Unique ID for the question
+    id: 'q1', // Unique ID for the question
-    'What is the capital of France?',
+    question: 'What is the capital of France?',
-    ['Berlin', 'Madrid', 'Paris', 'Rome'],
+    choices: ['Berlin', 'Madrid', 'Paris', 'Rome'],
   ),
   QuestionChoices(
-    'q2', // Unique ID for the question
+    id: 'q2', // Unique ID for the question
-    'Which planet is closest to the Sun?',
+    question: 'Which planet is closest to the Sun?',
-    ['Earth', 'Mars', 'Mercury', 'Venus'],
+    choices: ['Earth', 'Mars', 'Mercury', 'Venus'],
   ),
   // Add more questions as needed
 ];